KGerhardt/TIR-Learner/README.md

 ### New Features

 - Enhanced checkpoint system records compact partial results
-- Checkpoint files are kept post-run, can be reused by TIR-Learner in reruns (unlikely but nice to have)
+- Checkpoint files are kept post-run, can be reused by TIR-Learner in reruns
 - Checkpoint files improve data transparency

 ## Installation